AdobeDocs/experience-platform.en/help/landing/glossary.md

 **Dataflow:** In [!DNL Real-time Customer Data Platform], a dataflow is a virtual pipeline of data that flows into [!DNL Platform] from a source and out to destinations.

-**Dataflow run:** Dataflow run is a dataflow that lands in Experience Platform based on a user specified schedule.
+**Dataflow run:** A dataflow run is a dataflow that lands in Experience Platform based on a user specified schedule.

 **Dataset:** A dataset is a storage and management construct for a collection of data, typically a table, that contains schema (columns) and fields (rows).